-Spam filters work by looking not just at where email comes from, but the nitty-gritty technical details of the email, what it’s about, what it says and how it says, and how many other people are getting that same email message.
-If it looks like spam, then the email is simply places in your spam or junk mail folder instead of your inbox.
+Spam filters work by looking not only at where email comes from, but the nitty-gritty technical details of the email: what it’s about, what it says, how it says it, how many other people get that same message, and — as we’ll see in a moment — how many other people have identified that message as spam.

 If you have 300 spam emails arriving in your inbox every day, it’s almost as if you’re not protected by a spam filter at all.

-Training the Filter
+Training the filter

-But you can, and should, make it better.
+But you can and should make it better.

-In the discussion above I’ve assumed you’re running Yahoo!’s web-based email service.
+In the discussion above, I’ve assumed you’re running Yahoo!’s web-based email service.

-Preventing Spam in the First Place
+Preventing spam in the first place

 What you can do is avoid asking for spam.
 Asking?
 Yes, asking.

-Many people unknowingly ask for spam in various ways:
+Many people unknowingly ask for spam in various ways.

-- Worse, when a friend sends you an email like that and does so by putting you and 200 other people on the “To:” or “Cc:” line, they’ve just advertised your email address to everyone else that got that email.
-And when they forward it without trimming … your email address make it out to potentially hundreds or thousands of people you don’t know.
+- Worse, when a friend sends you an email like that and does so by putting you and 200 other people on the “To:” or “Cc:” line, they’ve just advertised your email address to everyone who got that email.
+And those people can forward it without trimming the previous email addresses, exposing them to potentially hundreds or thousands of people you don’t know.
 And some are spammers.

 There’s nothing you can do except perhaps admonish your friends not to do that — but by then it’s too late.